sciunto-org/python-bibtexparser/README.rst

 License
 =======

+Dual license (at your choice):

-LGPLv3.
+* LGPLv3.
+* BSD

 See COPYING for details.